rutvijdave12/Blackjack/README.md

-cards.py --------> Contains a class Cards having functions such as Deal_out,Hit and Stay. computer.py -----> Contains a class Computer which is used to create an object of the computer. player.py -------> Contains a class Player which is used to create an object of the player who is playing. driver.py -------> driver.py contains is a driver code which controls all the other modules
+cards.py --------> Contains a class Cards having functions such as Deal_out,Hit and Stay. computer.py -----> Contains a class Computer which is used to create an object of the computer. player.py -------> Contains a class Player which is used to create an object of the player who is playing. results.py ------> Contains a class Results ehich is used to compute the final result of the game. driver.py -------> driver.py contains is a driver code which controls all the other modules.

 To run the game save the modules in a file open command prompt or terminal and then execute the driver.py